-This 15-minutes Easy Lemon Garlic Butter Sauce is buttery, tangy, creamy, and super versatile.
+This 15-minute Easy Lemon Garlic Butter Sauce is buttery, tangy, creamy, and versatile.
 Enjoy it over pasta, fish, vegetables, chicken, or meat; it will weaken your knees (vegetarian).

 About Lemon Garlic Butter Sauce

-Looking for a sauce recipe that instantly flavors your grilled meat, fish and seafood, or vegetables?
-Then you must try this quick and easy lemon garlic butter sauce.
+Looking for a sauce recipe that instantly flavors your grilled meat, fish, seafood, or vegetables?
+Then, you must try this quick and easy lemon garlic butter sauce.

 With a lot of buttery, creamy, and zesty flavor, this sauce will surely tickle your taste buds.